 Pristine spam traps are email addresses created by ISPs or Anti-spam organizations.
 They have never been used previously by a real person.
 While all spam traps negatively affect your sending reputation, the pristine spam trap is the most harmful one.
 Landing this type of spam trap in your contact list has a high chance to result in your IP address or sender's domain blacklisting.

 Recycled spam traps are old email addresses that are no longer in use by the original owner.
 The address has been abandoned for so long, that the provider has repurposed it as a trap to expose and block emails from senders who are not responsibly managing their email marketing.
 The recycled spam trap isn’t as harmful as the pristine spam trap, but can still cause damage to your sending reputation over time.

 Emails with common typos, such as “gnail” instead of “gmail” or “outlok” instead of “outlook” can also be used as spam traps.
 It could be just a mistake of the person signing up but can still lead to a spam trap on your end.
 Typo spam traps have less severe repercussions than pristine spam traps.
 But it shows the sender doesn't frequently clean the contact list.

 Many ISPs monitor mail coming into non-existent addresses for domains they own.

-Some domain owners donate unused domains to blocklists for use as trap feeds.
+Some domain owners donate unused domains to blacklists for use as trap feeds.

 Tips for managing your sign-up process

 Never ever buy an email list.
-First of all, it’s against the law to send emails to people who didn’t give you their Opt-in.
-At the same time, when buying a list, you don’t know whether or not the email addresses were collected properly, so there is a reasonable chance you are paying for a list full of spam traps.
+First, it’s against the law to send emails to people who didn’t give you their Opt-in.
+At the same time, when buying a list, you don’t know if the email addresses were collected properly, so there is a reasonable chance you are paying for a list full of spam traps.